open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 ### Grunt Spec Ops

-**You may only take Grunt Spec Ops units in your army if it also includes at least one Elite Spec Ops unit.**

 A Grunt Spec Ops Squad consists of 3-5 Grunt Spec Ops, one Grunt Spec Ops may be replaced by a Spec Ops Ultra.

 | Model                    | Cmd | Mov | Skl | Def | Tgh | HP  | Special Rules     | Points |
 | :----------------------- | :-: | :-: | :-: | :-: | :-: | :-: | :---------------- | :----- |